 Finally, if our working families are going to succeed in the new economy, they must be able to buy health insurance policies that they do not lose when they change jobs or when someone in their family gets sick.
 Over the past 2 years, over one million Americans in working families have lost their health insurance.
 We have to do more to make health care available to every American.
 And Congress should start by passing the bipartisan bill sponsored by Senator Kennedy and Senator Kassebaum that would require insurance companies to stop dropping people when they switch jobs and stop denying coverage for preexisting conditions.
 Let’s all do that.

 And even as we enact savings in these programs, we must have a common commitment to preserve the basic protections of Medicare and Medicaid, not just to the poor but to people in working families, including children, people with disabilities, people with AIDS, senior citizens in nursing homes.
+I had taken the Accutane at after years of fighting moderate acne.
+Before taking it I burned my upper body for the whole evening.
+Mentally, that was hard to bear. www.papsociety.org/accutane-isotretinoin/, thank you).
 In the past 3 years, we’ve saved $15 billion just by fighting health care fraud and abuse.
 We have all agreed to save much more.
 We have all agreed to stabilize the Medicare Trust Fund.
 But we must not abandon our fundamental obligations to the people who need Medicare and Medicaid.
 America cannot become stronger if they become weaker.